 - Treating co-workers, fellow students, customers, and authority figures the way that you want to be treated

 Moral values are your individual values about what you think is right and wrong.
 Moral values provide the foundation from which you make decisions.
-Moral values are learned from your parents and your experiences.
+Morals are learned from your parents and your experiences.
 Examples of moral values include:

 - Being honest and trustworthy